TEACHERS: Try our Lessons free — get a 30 Day Premium Trial

-In Joseph Conrad’s 1899 novella "Heart of Darkness," an English sailor tells the tale of his voyage on the Congo River in Africa.
+In Joseph Conrad’s 1899 novella Heart of Darkness, an English sailor tells the tale of his voyage on the Congo River in Africa.
 The novel, which is set during the height of British imperialism in Africa, contrasts “civilized” Europeans with “uncivilized” African natives and describes the brutal treatment of Africans by European traders.
-Nigerian novelist Chinua Achebe’s 1958 novel "Things Fall Apart" provides a contrast to Conrad’s story, describing the British colonization of Africa from the perspective of Africans.
-In this audio story, Achebe talks about how his understanding of "Heart of Darkness" changed over time.
+Nigerian novelist Chinua Achebe’s 1958 novel Things Fall Apart provides a contrast to Conrad’s story, describing the British colonization of Africa from the perspective of Africans.
+In this audio story, Achebe talks about how his understanding of Heart of Darkness changed over time.

 In 1992, a civil war in Afghanistan turned the country upside down.
 It also littered the country with landmines.
-In this Public Radio story, we hear from a man who lost his father in the war, and also saw many childhood friends killed by these landmines.
+In this audio story, we hear from a man who lost his father in the war, and also saw many childhood friends killed by these landmines.
 Landmines were a part of his everyday life.
 He eventually fled Afghanistan with his mother, and soon immigrated to the Netherlands.
 The wind in the Netherlands was the inspiration for the device he made that allows for the safe detonation of old landmines that are hidden all over Afghanistan.

 Children born in the U.S. to poor, undocumented immigrants face many problems.
 The children are American citizens, but their parents are not.
 Without a passport or proof of residency, those parents can’t apply for benefits for their children, and those children go without food, shelter, and other necessities.
 Listen to learn about the challenges facing the children of immigrants today.

-Archeologists have long explored the ruins of the middle east to learn more about the cultures that once existed there.
+Archaeologists have long explored the ruins of the middle east to learn more about the cultures that once existed there.
 This story follows archaeologists into ancient burial sites in Israel to study graffiti written on walls and tombs thousands of years ago.
 The tomb, Beit She'arim dates back to the first century B.C.
 It is the largest burial ground from the Roman and early Byzantine periods in the region.
 The next place they find graffiti is in a cave in the Judean foothills, where they find an inscription in Greek.
 Listen to learn more about these ancient writings and what they reveal about the ancient world.

 In southeastern Turkey, archaeologists are studying ruins of what may be one of the first human places of worship.
 Archaeologists have long thought that humans began participating in religious rituals only after they invented agriculture.
 But ancient site of Gobekli Tepe, which dates back 11,500 years, may suggest otherwise.
 Gobekli Tepe is home to the world’s oldest temple.
 Listen to the story to learn more about what the site reveals about the beginnings of human civilization.